sjnakib/portfolio-v3/specification.md

 - **Interactive Elements:** Strategic use of tabs, tooltips, and the screenshot viewer enhances usability while maintaining a clean interface.
 - **Accessibility Considerations:** All interactive elements are keyboard-navigable with appropriate ARIA labels and proper contrast ratios.
 - **Mobile-First Responsive Design:** The layout gracefully adapts from mobile to desktop with appropriate content reordering and spacing adjustments.

+### Component System Architecture
+- **Reusable UI Components:** The portfolio implements a component-based architecture with reusable UI elements:
+  - `HoverableCard`: A versatile card component with consistent hover animations and styling
+  - `CardCorners`: Decorative corner accents for visual interest
+  - See `ui-components.md` for detailed documentation on the component system

 ### Future Enhancements
 - **Animation Improvements:** Subtle animation sequences could be added for smoother transitions between sections and more engaging user interactions.